 Most trucking operations are interstate, meaning they operate in multiple states throughout the country.
 This is why a federal agency has enacted certain regulations which govern the conduct of truck drivers and trucking companies no matter what state the driver is coming from, driving through, or going to.
 The Federal Motor Carrier Safety Administration, or FMCSA, created these strict regulations to apply as the minimum requirements for truck drivers and trucing companies throughout the United States.
 While there are many reasons why the FMCSA has enacted these regulations, safety is the overarching goal through most of the regulations.
 This is because FMCSA violations could result in serious personal injuries or the wrongful death of an innocent person.
-If you or a loved one have been injured in any trucking accident caused by FMCSA violations, please call our Oregon FMCSA violations lawyers to learn how we can help protect your rights.
+If you or a loved one have been injured in any trucking accident caused by FMCSA violations, please call our Oregon lawyers for federal motor carrier safety administration (FMCSA) violations that hurt you or a loved one to learn how we can help protect your rights.

 Why FMCSA Regulations are Important

 FMCSA violations are incredibly bad, even if it is just a minor violation.
 This is because FMCSA regulations set forth the minimum standard and requirements that a trucking company and truck driver must always follow, in addition to any other state laws where the truck is actually operating in.